 Coal and coal-fired power

-Deutsche Bank supports a well-balanced overall energy mix that takes economics as well as ecology into account and is, at the same time, future-oriented.
+Deutsche Bank supports a well-balanced overall energy mix that takes account of economic conditions as well as environmental and health and safety considerations and is, at the same time, future-oriented.

 Renewable Energy is a crucial component in combating global warming and we support various activities in this business area.
 However, it is currently not possible to fulfill the substantial energy requirements worldwide solely with renewable energies.
 That is why we finance a diversified range of energy.